malkhoza/drone3/game demo/README.md

 you can also orbit around the scene with mousemovement

+click
-click the space REPORT button to view the position of the drone click the space PLACE button to reset the positionof the drone
+click REPORT button to view the position of the drone click  PLACE button to reset the positionof the drone

-IF YOU USING THE A MOBILE DEVICE
+IF YOU ARE USING A MOBILE DEVICE

 *press F to move foward
 *press R to move right